 If you would like to learn how to draw, visit my Free Drawing Tutorial page.

 Being seen as an authority in your field is pretty much your ticket to building a successful business – it is most certainly a requirement of having long-term relationships with your clients.
 (Source: HuffPost)

 Being seen as an authority in your field is your ticket to building a successful business.

 Being seen as an authority in your field is your golden ticket.

 The Bestselling art on Etsy is art and crafts created by artists who have built a name for themselves.
 They are seen as the best of the best.

-If you were on vacation and you wanted to dine at a fine seafood restaurant would you go to a restaurant that served pizza, hamburgers, hotdogs, steak, spaghetti, and fish?
+If you were on vacation and wanted to dine at a fine seafood restaurant, would you go to a restaurant that served pizza, hamburgers, hotdogs, steak, spaghetti, and fish?

 Or would you search for a restaurant that only served seafood with high ratings?

 It is safe to say that the restaurant that only cooked seafood would be the restaurant of choice.